Siluvai1997/ServicePrincipal-Creation-Automation-in-Azure-using-PS/README.md

-create a service principal in Azure cloud using PowerShell script and azure devops pipeline.
+## Provision a new service principal in Azure cloud using PowerShell script and azure devops pipeline.

 Prerequisites:
 - Ensure you have an access to Azure Cloud
 - create a Service connection for the pipeline to authenticate to Azure Cloud